Suspension from work on medical/ health and safety grounds

 - you don’t meet any reasonable requirements your employer may have to make sure you’re available for other/alternative work when required

 If you've been in your job for a month or more when you're suspended, you have the right to be paid for up to 26 weeks of suspension.
 The pay should be equal to a normal week's pay.
-However, if you're offered other suitable work you must take it - otherwise you lose your right to be paid.
+However, if you're offered other suitable work you must take it, or you'll lose your right to be paid.

 There may be rules for medical suspension in your contract of employment.
 If they say you're to be paid while suspended, you should make sure the actual amount isn't less than a normal week's pay.
 If it is, your employer must make up the difference.